 Most volunteers come in once a week for a three-hour shift.

 We can’t guarantee open positions at all times.
-If the position you want isn’t available, we’ll put you on a waiting listing and contact you when we have an opening.
+If the position you want isn’t available, we can put you on a contact list to let you know of future volunteer opportunities.

 We are unable to accommodate people who need to collect community service hours or meet court-mandated service requirements.

-Yes, volunteers in our Rehabilitation Therapies department assist all of our therapists, including physical therapists, occupational therapists and speech-language pathologists.
+Volunteers in our Rehabilitation Therapies department assist our physical therapists and occupational therapists.

 We do not have a baby-rocking program at Gillette.

-Groups sometimes provide one-time activity sessions for our inpatients or participate in the Ronald McDonald Family Room Cooks for Kids program.
+Groups sometimes participate in the Ronald McDonald Family Room Cooks for Kids program.
 Groups that wish to participate in Cooks for Kids should visit the Ronald McDonald Family Room volunteer page for more information.

-Yes, be considered for our program, your dog must be certified by Pet Partners, Therapy Dogs International (TDI) or Alliance for Therapy Dogs.
+To be considered for our therapy dog volunteer program, your dog must be certified by Pet Partners.
 You may submit an application and follow our normal application process.
-Please also submit a reference letter from someone who has seen you and your dog share time together.
-In addition, please submit your dog’s vaccination records.
 When we receive your application, we will contact you to set up an interview with you and your dog.
-Most of our therapy dog teams volunteer during weekday shifts.
-Some weekend and early evening shifts are also available.

 For infection control and other health reasons, we only accept new stuffed animals (with tags attached) and new games and toys.
-If you are interested in purchasing new games and/or toys for our patients, please contact Child Life at 651-726-2694 for suggestions.
+Please see our information on how to donate items.